- OLPC XOVis

 Submit Your Challenge

-Community & Courage
+Equity, Community & Resilience

 We believe in giving participants the most freedom possible in licensing their work, balanced with the freedom of others to use and adapt technologies to their needs.
 We require that all projects worked on through the initiative: